Soumyodeep-Dey/WatchLy/README.md

 # Watchly

 **Watchly** is a large-scale e-commerce platform focused on selling wristwatches, designed to provide users with an enhanced shopping experience through advanced features.
 The platform is built using a scalable **MERN stack** architecture, aiming to handle high traffic and offer real-time analytics.
-Currently, only the frontend part of the project is available on GitHub, and the development is ongoing.

 ## Features (In Progress)